MasteryEducation/SecuritiesExamsMastery.ca/content/csc/22/1/index.md

 - [ ] Probate Fee Waivers
 - [x] Reset Feature

-> **Explanation:** Reset features in segregated funds allow investors to lock in a new guaranteed amount if the investment’s market value exceeds the previously guaranteed floor, thereby preserving gains against future market downturns.
+> **Explanation:**( Reset features in segregated funds allow investors to lock in a new guaranteed amount if the investment’s market value exceeds the previously guaranteed floor, thereby preserving gains against future market downturns.)

----

 ### How does beneficiary designations in segregated funds offer potential estate planning advantages?